u1rb/arsenal_gate/parquet_ffi/doc/RUST_BACKEND_COMPREHENSIVE_MEMORY.md

 /// # Safety
 ///
 /// This function is unsafe because it:
-/// - Dereferences raw pointers (`stream_ptr`, `path_ptr`)
+/// - Dereferences raw pointers (`path`, `out_stream`)
-/// - Assumes `stream_ptr` points to valid, properly aligned `FFI_ArrowArrayStream`
+/// - Assumes `path` points to a valid null-terminated C string
-/// - Assumes `path_ptr` points to valid, null-terminated C string
+/// - Writes to the memory location pointed to by `out_stream`
-/// - Modifies the `FFI_ArrowArrayStream` structure
+/// - Creates an Arrow stream that must be properly released by the caller
 ///
-/// Caller must ensure:
+/// The caller must ensure:
-/// - `stream_ptr` is non-null and points to valid memory
+/// - `path` is a valid pointer to a null-terminated UTF-8 string
-/// - `path_ptr` is non-null and points to valid null-terminated string
+/// - `out_stream` points to valid memory that can hold an `FFI_ArrowArrayStream`
-/// - `stream_ptr` remains valid for the lifetime of the stream
+/// - `batch_size` is a positive number
-/// - Proper cleanup by calling stream release function
+/// - The resulting stream is properly released using Arrow's release mechanism
 ///
 /// # Panics
 ///